ComposableFi/composable/specifications/cosmwasm/SPEC.md

 `signature_ptr` is a pointer to a Region that contains the digital signature.
 Signature MUST be in compact format: a 64-byte-length binary string that serializes r (32 bytes) and s (32 bytes) in that specific order.

-`public_key_ptr` is a pointer to a Region that contains references the serialized public key against which the signature will be verified.
+`public_key_ptr` is a pointer to a Region that contains a list of references to the serialized public key against which the signature will be verified.
 The public key MUST be Serialized according to [SEC 2](https://www.oreilly.com/library/view/programming-bitcoin/9781492031482/ch04.html).

 `secp256k1_verify` returns 0 on verification success, 1 on verification failure, and values greater than 1 in case of error.